syncfusion-content/maui-docs/MAUI/Polar-Charts/Getting-Started.md

 ## Enable tooltip

-Tooltips are used to show information about the segment, when a user hovers over a segment.
-Enable tooltip by setting series [EnableTooltip]() property to true.
+Tooltips are used to display information about a segment when a user hovers over it.
+Enable the tooltip by setting the series' [EnableTooltip]() property to true.

 {% tabs %}